Are the careers in finance you always see so pleasurably advertised the right path for you?

 #1.
 Financial Analyst

 You will be working in a consultancy firm or a bank, and you will be helping the clients in your portfolio make right decisions regarding their investments.
 You need to have at least a bachelor’s degree in the field of accounting, business administration, finance or statistics.

 One tip here – get a post-graduate degree as well.
 You will become much more marketable and receive a considerably higher salary.

 You will have to advise your clients, mostly individuals, on laws, taxes, investments, and insurances.
 They have both short-term and long-term financial goals, and you need to help them achieve these aims in a beneficial manner.
 On average, personal financial advisors earn approximately $66 000 annually, but bonuses and benefits may take it up to $85 000.

 This position is one of the most dreaded jobs out there.
 By non-finance people, that is.
-Because for people who shoot for careers in finance, being an accountant is a godsend.
+Because for people who shoot for finance careers, being an accountant is a godsend.
 You will be busy all the time, but make most of your income during tax season, January through to April.

 As far as education goes, you will need a degree in accounting or a field related to this one.
 The same as for all the other positions, having a master’s degree will benefit you greatly.
 The average salary is somewhere around $43 000 while bonuses and benefits stretch it to $53 000.
 It depends a lot on your local clientele as well.

 A buyer simply buys all the services and goods his or her client needs to function properly.
 It’s a different job from all the others.
 That’s why it’s so coveted in the first place.
 The reason it’s distinct is the fact that you get to break away from the computer, unlike your colleagues and meet with sellers and producers to buy what you need.